 Preparing our 3rd Season

 In 2017, 20 students registered into the program, eight attended workshops on a regular basis, and 10 attended the large networking reception.
 In 2018, 86 students have registered, workshops have seen an average of 16 students (in two locations), and 20 industry speakers.

-The goal for 2018-2019 is to manage a fully-funded program, which engages 200 high school and college students with 70 industry leaders (as mentors and speakers) at up to four workshop locations and three large networking reception locations.
+The goal for 2019 is to manage a fully-funded program, which engages 200 high school and college students with 70 industry leaders (as mentors and speakers) at up to five workshop locations and three large networking reception locations.

 The Futures in Aerospace program continues to expand in response to industry demand, student interest, successful career experiences, workshop participation, and requests from partners.
 The structured program captures metrics both during and at the completion of each series and is adaptable to single session, as well as two session, and our optimal four session workshop series.

 Two different, but connected programs, represent the Futures in Aerospace.
 We're doing our best to make them completely free of charge for everyone.
 Generous individual contributions and corporate sponsorships will make this happen.